-Since the measurements are in grams and not cups, the recipe can be made in different ways.
+Since the measurements are in grams, the recipe can be made in different ways.
 The simplest and also a delicious way is to clean and weigh out all the vegetables, put some of each into a Vitamix Blender, and chop them all up.

-If you like your salsa chunky, cut the clean and weighed out vegetables by hand into your desired size of pieces.
+If you like your salsa chunky, cut the clean and weighed out vegetables into your desired size of pieces by hand.
 You will want to peel the tomatoes first.
 Blanch tomatoes in boiling water, rinse in cold water, and remove peels.
 This version is a bit more work but makes a beautiful tomato salsa.